collapsed-stacks/startups/questions/12397/how-does-valuation-of-startup-work.md

 - tagged: `valuation`
 - score: -1

-<p>I came across this article which says TutorVista was valued at 213 Million USD while being sold to Pearson.
+I came across this article which says TutorVista was valued at 213 Million USD while being sold to Pearson.
 The site as of today says it has done 10,966,000 sessions.
 A session lasts at most an hour so $10,966,000 revenue of the company till now.
-How did investors valuate it for $213 million USD?</p>
+How did investors valuate it for $213 million USD?

 ## Answer 12399